ComparativeGenomicsToolkit/cactus/doc/progressive.md

 **To be extra safe, consider setting `--consMemory` to the maximum amount of memory available on any node of your cluster.
 This way you know that all your jobs will be scheduled.**

-Cactus (through Toil) supports many other cluster workload managers in theory, including LSF, GridEngine, Parasol, and Torque, **but unlike slurm they are untested can we cannot support them**.
+Cactus (through Toil) supports many other cluster workload managers in theory, including LSF, GridEngine, Parasol, and Torque, **but unlike slurm they are untested and difficult for us to support**.
 Add `--batchSystem <batchSystem>`, e.g. `--batchSystem gridEngine`.
 If your batch system needs additional configuration, Toil exposes some [environment variables](http://toil.readthedocs.io/en/3.10.1/developingWorkflows/batchSystem.html#batch-system-enivronmental-variables) that can help.

 ## Running step by step